CubongJay/Rag-Chatbot/README.md

 # Rag-Chatbot
-A chatbot microserive with RAG Implementation
+A chatbot microservice with RAG Implementation